inolares/coreConnect/README.md

 Currently there are helper classes to integrate with session based PHP sites, CLI commands and a Symfony 5.4+ compatible service.

-In addition you'll find implementations for other languages like Python or PureBasic inside the contrib folder.
+In addition you'll find implementations for other languages like PureBasic inside the contrib folder.

+For Python there exists an implementation which should be available via PIP install.

 ## REQUIREMENTS

 - PHP 8.0 or newer
 - InoCore installation with valid credentials
 - PureBasic must be at leat 5.73 or newer
-- Python 3.6 or higher
 - For Symfony at least 5.4 must be used

 ## INSTALLATION